sameerkhan7/Penn-State-Robotics-Club/LogicWithDistances.md

 You should see your distances being spammed into the monitor!

 ## Basic logic with If statements
 Let's add some more functionality to our robot.
-Using the code from the [previous](https://github.com/Penn-State-Robotics-Club/tutorials/tree/master/Introduction.md) tutorial
+Referencing the code from the [previous](https://github.com/Penn-State-Robotics-Club/tutorials/tree/master/Introduction.md) tutorial, we're going to use the LED attached to pin 13.

+``c
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5OTAyMzc2MjYsLTE3NzI2ODMwMjEsLT
-IxMjMyMzQwODAsMTU1ODk4MDQwNiwxMTk5NTY3ODI5LC00ODY3
-NTY0MSwxNDUxNjI0MTM0LC0xMzUyODAwMzkzLC0yMTAzMjU4Mz
-I5LC0xOTc4MDQ4ODU1LDExNjQwNDE4MDUsODE3ODk1NjI1XX0=
+eyJoaXN0b3J5IjpbMTgwOTAzNTQ3MSwtMTc3MjY4MzAyMSwtMj
+EyMzIzNDA4MCwxNTU4OTgwNDA2LDExOTk1Njc4MjksLTQ4Njc1
+NjQxLDE0NTE2MjQxMzQsLTEzNTI4MDAzOTMsLTIxMDMyNTgzMj
+ksLTE5NzgwNDg4NTUsMTE2NDA0MTgwNSw4MTc4OTU2MjVdfQ==

 -->